dovydasgulbinas/dovydasgulbinas.github.io/articles/2018-11-05-creating-multiple-folders-from-a-bash-array.md

----
-layout: post
-comments: true
-title: Creating Multiple Folders From a Bash Array
+Creating Multiple Folders From a Bash Array
-date: 2018-11-05 13:05:37
-date_updated:
-categories:
-  - bash
-  - cheatsheets
----

 # About this snippet